halilbilgekagan/halilbilgekagan/README.md

 - 👋 Hi, I’m @halilbilgekagan
-- 👀 I’m interested in video games and strategic things!
+- 👀 I’m interested in video games and artificial intelligence!
-- 🌱 I’m currently learning pyhton as an intermediate.
-Also new to learn java.
+- 🌱 I’m currently learning deep learning algorithms.
+Also curious about APIs.
-- 💞️ I’m looking to collaborate on learning code.
 - 📫 You can reach me on discord (iosvsandroid#7622)!

 <!---